ConsequentAI/fneval/README.md

 the "MATH" benchmark.

 For each model the evaluation script tabulates:
-* Static accuracy: on the static benchmark (e.g., MATH).
+* Static accuracy: accuracy on the static benchmark (e.g., MATH).
-* Functional accuracy: over the last K instances of the functional benchmark (e.g., MATH()).
+* Functional accuracy: accuracy over the last K instances of the functional benchmark (e.g., MATH()) and the static benchmark.
-* Reasoning Gap: Static - Functional accuracy
+* Reasoning Gap: Percent drop from static to functional.
-* Hallucination [0,100]: Fraction of times incorrect solution output, instead of stating no solution.
+* Hallucination [0,100]: Percent times incorrect solution output, instead of stating no solution.

 # Run